kmc6/F1/README.md

 ![Screenshot: Source Database](images/eda_races_total_points_by_season.png)
 <sup>Figure 7 - Ordered bar chart showing total points awarded by season.</sup>

 Completion of UA for other tables has highlighted other significant changes in terms of circuits, races schedule, pit stops, and even lap times.
-This has partly been due to the development of technology and modern engineering but also as a result of cotinued changes to the sport as a whole (rules & egulations, points, etc) itself to make it more competitive and entertaining to spectators. *"Evolution is the lifeblood of Formula 1 - faster cars, safer cars, new circuits and fresh-faced world champions"* (source: http://www.bbc.co.uk/sport/formula1/21880627 & http://www.formulaonehistory.com).
+This has partly been due to the development of technology and modern engineering but also as a result of cotinued changes to the sport as a whole (rules & regulations, points, etc) itself to make it more competitive and entertaining to spectators. *"Evolution is the lifeblood of Formula 1 - faster cars, safer cars, new circuits and fresh-faced world champions"* (source: http://www.bbc.co.uk/sport/formula1/21880627 & http://www.formulaonehistory.com).

 As a result of the lack of consistency of these features / variables, which would likely adversely impact the reliability of a predictive model, the decision was made to focus on driver-related features for the remaining analysis.